ahmedfouadlagha/Setting-up-for-Software-Development/README.md

 ## Preparing the command line
 ## Installing Windows Subsystem for Linux (WSL)
 ### 1. Setting up WSL and virtualization
-- activate Windows Subsystem for Linux
 - Windows key + R
 - optionalfeatures.exe and hit enter
 - search for `Windows Subsystem for Linux` and activate it > ok
 ### 2. Ubuntu install
 ```
 wsl --install